Position: Graph Foundation Models are Already Here: Graph Transferability Principles with Actionable Steps

 \textbf{Expressiveness.} \citet{zhang2024beyond} proposes a unified framework to understand the ability of different GNNs to detect and count graph substructures~(motif).
 More expressive GNN which could detect more diverse motifs and construct a richer graph vocabulary.
 In analogy with the uniform motif sets, we conjecture that it is more possible for the expressive GNN to find the uniform motif sets and achieve better transferability.

 \textbf{Stability.} \citet{huang2023stability} proposes a provably stable position encoding that surpasses the expressive sign and invariant encoding~\cite{kreuzer2021rethinking} and modeling~\cite{lim2022sign}, enabling minimal changes to positional encodings on the minor modifications to the Laplacian.
 The key innovation is to apply a weighted sum of eigenvectors instead of treating each eigensubspace independently.
 Satisfying performance can be observed on the out-of-distribution molecular graph prediction.
+Such stable positional encoding may be directly applied towards better GFMs.

+\textbf{Actionable step inspired by principles.} Inspired by the network analysis with graph kernels, one concrete next step towards GFMs could be revolving on how to identify frequent network motif~\cite{hovcevar2014combinatorial, ribeiro2021survey} which should be transferable across all graphs.
+Expressive GNNs with better network motif model capability could be a suitable architecture towards GFMs.